nwheels-io/NWheels/CONTRIBUTING.md

 C# code must be covered with automatic tests.
 We practice [test-driven development]( https://en.wikipedia.org/wiki/Test-driven_development) (TDD).
 Testing is an integral part of any change made to production code.
 Coverage of at least 80% is a requirement.
 Any combination of the following is counted towards the total coverage:

-- **Unit tests**: testing pieces of logic in isolation from their environment
+- **Unit tests**: testing pieces of logic in isolation from their environment.
+  -  _Example: unit-testing of a string formatting utility is isolated from other components, let alone real microservice containers, databases, communication middleware, etc_.
-- **Integration tests**: testing connection between ports and adapters, with real techology stacks attached
+- **Integration tests**: testing connection between ports and adapters, with real techology stacks attached.
+  - _Example: integration tests of an ORM adapter should run against a real database_.
-- **System tests**: running sample microservice(s), testing them  through their endpoints (API calls or messages)
+- **System tests**: running sample microservice(s), testing them  through their endpoints (API calls or messages).
+  -  _Example: system tests of an in-memory data grid platform should run a sample microservice implemented on top of the in-memory data grid.
+The microservice should run in real containers, with real communication endpoints and databases.
+The tests are performed by feeding the microservice with input messages, and validating its output messages through communication endpontss._
-- **End-to-end tests**: running a whole sample application including microservices and UI apps, testing it through UI automation.
+- **End-to-end (e2e) tests**: running a whole sample application including microservices and UI apps, testing it through UI automation.
+E2e tests differ from sytstem tests in that the system is tested through user interface.
+  - _Example: UI platform should be tested by running a sample application in a real UI environment (e.g. on a mobile device), with real microservice containers and databases.
+The tests are performed by automation of UI inputs and validation of UI outputs_.

 Note: additional kinds of tests include stress/load testing, penetration testing, etc. They are not part of the TDD methodology.
 Development and maintenance of such tests is tracked by separate task issues.